bdashore3/Tsuchi/server/README.md

-# MangaUpdates Server
+# Tsūchi Server

-The server contains the heart of MangaUpdates which includes sources, notification services, and the updater.
+The server contains the heart of Tsūchi which includes sources, notification services, and the updater.

 ## Setup

 Looking to be added on the official server?
-Please look at the [setup wizard README](https://github.com/bdashore3/MangaUpdates/tree/default/setup-wizard/README.md) instead
+Please look at the [setup wizard README](https://github.com/bdashore3/Tsuchi/tree/default/setup-wizard/README.md) instead

 There are two possible ways to configure the server: